Youth United

 Students who volunteer 145 or more hours of service in a year can earn their school varsity letter, the same as those earned by athletes and musicians.

-APPLICATIONS MUST BE RECEIVED BY APRIL 1.
+APPLICATIONS MUST BE RECEIVED BY MARCH 31, 2024 AND MAY INCLUDE HOURS BEGINNING APRIL 1, 2023.

 • Be a student in grades 9-12 registered at a school that offers the program.